gesture-classification/gesture_classification/README.md

 ### Get an inference from

-1. Put your initial data in format `*.npy` into the *data* folder.
+1. Put your initial data in format `*.npy` or `*.pkl` into the *data* folder.
 Each time series of user data must contain 50 features from OMG sensors with any time duration.
 2. Assign paths to the following files to variables in the config *data_config.json*, namely:
    * `path_to_x_trn` - train data *X_train*
    * `path_to_y_trn` - test data *X_test*